HannesRingblom/JETANK_gesture_control/README.md

     Client computer:
     The project was built and ran in Pycharm on the client side using the packages: opencv-python and mediapipe that can be downloaded for the project interpreter
-    ```

 ## Usage Instructions
-    ```sh

     JETANK:
     - By following the guide in Setup, a wifi connection can be established.
 The IP-address of the Jetson Nano should then be displayed on the lcd.
     - The guide further shows that having the client being connected to the same network enables easy access to the JETANK interface through entering its IP-adress     and port 8888 in a web browser.
     - With the interface open, upload the notebook 'jetank_side.ipynb' and run the cells to open the TCP socket and start the camera feed.
 (The last cell will stop     the camera)

     Client PC:
     - Clone the project and open it in Pycharm, there in project settings download the packages opencv-python and mediapipe